proinsias/an-independent-mind/docs/Books/A Force for Good.md

 ---
 varying ideologies and religions—and among those who hold to no faith—by emphasizing values they share. — location: [732](kindle://book?action=open&asin=B00NRQRWRS&location=732) ^ref-1575

 ---
+The Dalai Lama sees the possibility of finding common agreement among varying ideologies and religions—and among those who hold to no faith—by emphasizing values they share. — location: [732](kindle://book?action=open&asin=B00NRQRWRS&location=732) ^ref-39211

+---
 Genuine happiness and compassion go hand in hand. — location: [736](kindle://book?action=open&asin=B00NRQRWRS&location=736) ^ref-6696